How Customer Relationship Management helps freelancers win more clients

 - Email Tracking — Notifies you when, where, and how many times your emails have been opened

-- Email Tags — With various email tags, freelancers can easily label emails related to specific projects or clients, such as 'New Inquiry' or 'Feedback Needed'.
+- Email Tags — By using various email tags, freelancers can easily label emails related to specific projects or clients, such as 'New Inquiry' or 'Feedback Needed'.

 Have you already checked out our latest blog post revealing how you can strengthen your customer relationships with Mailbutler?
 Go read it now!